The coincidence problem for shifted lattices and crystallographic point packings: Linear coincidences of the diamond packing

-A quaternion whose components are all integers is called a \emph{Lipschitz quaternion} or \mbox{\emph{Lipschitz integer}}.
-The set $\L$ of Lipschitz quaternions shall be denoted by
+A quaternion whose components are all integers is called a \emph{Lipschitz quaternion}.
+On the other hand, a \emph{Hurwitz quaternion} is a quaternion whose components are all integers or all half-integers.
+The set of Lipschitz quaternions and Hurwitz quaternions shall be denoted by $\L$ and $\J$, respectively.
 A \emph{primitive quaternion} $q$ is a quaternion in $\L$ whose components are relatively prime.
-On the other hand, a \emph{Hurwitz quaternion} or \emph{Hurwitz integer} is a quaternion whose components are all integers or all half-integers.
-The set $\J$ of Hurwitz quaternions is given by

 Given a quaternion $q=(q_0,q_1,q_2,q_3)$, its \emph{real part} and \emph{imaginary part} are defined as $\Re{q}=q_0$ and $\Im{q}=q_1\ii+q_2\j+q_3\k$, respectively.
 The \emph{imaginary space of $\H$} is the three-dimensional vector subspace $\Im\H=\set{\Im{q}:q\in\H}\cong\R^3$ of $\H$.